82

 Track 19, One Little Candle, is a minute and a half of the children singing over an acoustic guitar, the only musical instrument involved.

 The last song on this 2003 release is White Christmas.
-This Irving Berlin composed standard is given the classic Chicago treatment, once again, making it almost unrecognizable, at least for the first 30 seconds.
+This Irving Berlin composed Standard is given the classic Chicago treatment, once again, making it almost unrecognizable, at least for the first 30 seconds.
 I’m not saying this is a bad thing.
 Chicago uses a different approach to these songs than most arrangers who stick to the original arrangements, the way they were originally composed.

 There are many reasons to own this CD.